 Optimizing images for search is such an underrated strategy that we most often ignore.
 As we keep adding quality content to our website or blog, images get added naturally.
 And most often they are uploaded without a proper name or size.
 It leaves a great SEO asset unutilized.

-A study made by Internet Live Stats showed that 22.6% of all internet searches are image searches.
-Images can’t make to SERPs unless well-optimized.
-Besides helping websites in terms of rankings, images SEO can offer a multitude of business benefits too.
+A study made by Internet Live Stats showed that 22.6% of all Internet searches are image searches.
+Images can’t be made to SERPs unless well-optimized.
+Besides helping websites in terms of rankings, image SEO can offer a multitude of business benefits too.
 Thoroughly optimized images can improve your site’s UX and reduce page load time.

 Image SEO Best Practices 2021

-If you haven’t yet done your bit on optimizing your images, it’s right time to focus your efforts.
-The article takes up image optimizations best practices that should be in your list now.
+If you haven’t yet done your bit on optimizing your images, it’s the right time to focus your efforts.
+The article takes up image optimization best practices that should be on your list now.

 Image Filename: